FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

       "MaxConformanceResources": 5000
    }

-Vonk caches StructureDefinitions and other conformance resources that are needed for (de)serialization and validation in memory.
+Firely Server caches StructureDefinitions and other conformance resources that are needed for (de)serialization and validation in memory.
 If more than ``MaxConformanceResources`` get cached, the ones that have not been used for the longest time are discarded.
 If you frequently encounter a delay when requesting less used resource types, a larger value may help.
 If you are very restricted on memory, you can lower the value.

 .. _configure_reindex: